waggle-sensor/node-platforms/nvidia-nano/setup-guides/bootstrap.md

 # Bootstrapping Jetson Nano

-This guide will instruct on how to install JetPack SDK 4.4.1, turn on the nano, connect and initially set up the nano
+This guide will show how to install JetPack SDK 4.4.1, turn on the nano, connect and initially set up the nano

 **Required skills:**
 * Opening and closing command line on your computer